-A method of producing transformed cotton cells by method of tissue culture of immature cotton plants for generation into mature cotton plants, the process comprising exposing hypocotyl tissue of the same immature cotton plant on a medium to a culture to transformation component non-oncogenic Agrobacterium tumefaciens and harbouring a TI plasmid having a T-DNA region, including both foreign chimerix and a selection agent resistant gene.
+A method of producing transformed cotton cells by the method of tissue culture of immature cotton plants for generation into mature cotton plants, the process comprising exposing hypocotyl tissue of the same immature cotton plant on a medium to culture to transformation component non-oncogenic Agrobacterium tumefaciens and harboring a TI plasmid having a T-DNA region, including both foreign chimeric and a selection agent resistant gene.

 Revocation of Avasthagen’s Patent

 The Second instance was during the year 2012 when the Government revoked Avasthagen’s Patent invoking the provisions of Section 66.
-Avasthagen had obtained a patent protection for a medicine/tonic for controlling diabetes from the Indian Patent Office.
+Avasthagen had obtained patent protection for a medicine/tonic for controlling diabetes from the Indian Patent Office.
 This patent was granted for “synergistic ayurvedic/ functional food bioactive composition”.
-The patent was for the composition consisting of jamun, lavangpatti and chundun and this composition was to be used for treatment of diabetes.
+The patent was for the composition consisting of Jamun, lavangpatti, and chundun and this composition was to be used for the treatment of diabetes.

-Avesthagen filed for a patent in European Patent Office (EPO) for the above said composition but when the examiners checked the patent with TKDL database, they provided a report due to which the patent was not granted.
-The report said that patent did claim subject matter disclosed by TKDL.
+Avesthagen filed for a patent in European Patent Office (EPO) for the above-said composition but when the examiners checked the patent with the TKDL database, they provided a report due to which the patent was not granted.
+The report said that the patent did claim subject matter disclosed by TKDL.
 CSIR had made individual intervention for the same.
-In April, 2012 a patent was granted to Avesthagen and this was the same patent which was rejected by EPO.
-IPO said that they did not have access to TKDL database that is why their examiners approved the patent.
+In April 2012 a patent was granted to Avesthagen and this was the same patent that was rejected by EPO.
+IPO said that they did not have access to the TKDL database that is why their examiners approved the patent.

 The Central Government was not content with the arguments raised by Avasthagen and it revoked the Patent which was granted by the IPO.